kn1g/posts/_posts/2019-06-04-General_Introduction_and_Uniswap.md

 To be done

-I love the simplicity and als the research opportunity that come up with the CPMM.
+I love the simplicity and also the research opportunity that come up with the CPMM.
 It totally changes the market microstructure.
 Deterministic price changes and the transparent structure make it (imho) to an amazing research topic.
 (TBD maybe mention paper project topics) Can you come up with more research topics?

 Right now, Uniswap does not want to replace existing exchanges (Link).
 Furthermore, they see themselves as a kind of supplementary exchange and welcome arbitrage traders to adjust the prices.
 Hence, Uniswap is depended on other exchanges to keep the rates balanced.